 Dr. Khoshroo is a chiropractor, certified Active Release Technique (A.R.T.) practitioner, and Graston Technique provider.
-He focuses on Sports Injuries, Motor Vehicle Accident & Whiplash Injuries, Custom Orthotics, Kinesio Taping, REHAB Exercises, and Pregnancy Pain.
+He focuses on Sports Injuries, Motor Vehicle Accident & Whiplash Injuries, Custom Orthotics, Kinesio Taping, REHAB Exercises, shockwave therapy, and Pregnancy Pain.
 He is also the treating chiropractor for the UBC men’s varsity soccer team.

 To read Dr. Khoshroo’s full biography, CLICK HERE